Legal setback causes group to push for state instead of local fees on shopping bags

 “We believe in a better solution, one that increases the recycling and reuse of grocery and retail bags across the country without banning products or taxing families,” its website states.

-Desiree Bennyhoff, president of the Edwardsville/Glen Carbon Chamber of Commerce, said last month that her organization supports voluntary programs to reduce the number of single-use bags but opposes mandatory fees, the Edwardsville Intelligencer reported.
+Desiree Bennyhoff, president of the Edwardsville/Glen Carbon Chamber of Commerce, said in February that her organization supports voluntary programs to reduce the number of single-use bags but opposes mandatory fees, the Edwardsville Intelligencer reported.

 The St. Louis-based Schnucks grocery store chain issued the following statement last fall: